 transition period means the period referred to in subsection (3).

+[Section 284 amended by No. 4 of 2018 s.
+88.]

 Division 12 — Applications for registration and endorsement

 285. Applications for registration

 (1) This section applies if, immediately before the participation day for a participating jurisdiction, an application for registration or renewal of registration in a health profession had been made to a local registration authority for the jurisdiction but not decided.